Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Use the gas leaks whenever possible.
 In between getting to the gas leaks, or when they arent' available, you should also try to hit Mega Oogie with the Soul Robber powered with Blue Souls.

 **Combo**\
 Only way to reach this is to do a full combo of the dance.
 And the dance itself is the most difficult in the game, nevermind the fact that you'll need to repeat the first phase should you fail.
-Refer to <code>It's Payback Time!</code> to know the entire dance sequence.
+Refer to <code>It's Payback Time!</code> to learn about the dance sequence.

 **Damage**\
-Refer to **A Filthy Finale** for more information.
 The best suggestions is to make use of the invincibility with the dodge extended, and to keep a certain distance.
 Of all his attacks, the one to be careful about is the throw up attack.
-Refer to <code>A Filthy Finale</code> for more about it.
+Refer to <code>A Filthy Finale</code> to learn more about his attacks.

 **!-Count**\
 These can only be gotten by doing the dance, after beating Mega Oogie in the first phase.